codio/site/source/blog/articles/2013/04/say-it-with-a-sample.html.md

 full_width: true
 ---

-While we were building the Codio IDE, we suddenly realized that we have in our hands a unique platform for helping people teach and explain code in any programming language and at any skill level, not just beginners.
-It lends itself perfectly to
+While we were building the Codio IDE, we suddenly realized that we have in our hands a unique platform that helps people explain code - any programming language, any skill level, not just beginners.
+It is ideal for

-- novice development tutorials
+- development tutorials (any skill level)
 - API samples and explanations
 - Developer documentation samples and tutorials
 - Documenting and explaining advanced frameworks, libraries etc.
 - Example code projects of any sort and any level

-##Please support us
+##Tell us what you think
-We will offer this as a completely free platform, which will cost real money a) to add the Annotation features and b) to provide the infrastructure.
-Read on to see how Codio:Annotations will work then <a href="#support">click here</a> to see how you can support our efforts.
+We will offer this as a completely free platform, but it will require real effort a) to add the Annotation features and b) to provide the infrastructure.
+It is really important to us to know that people are behind our efforts.

+So if you like what you see, <a href="http://twitter.com/home/?status=Codio is an awesome platform for code examples and tutorials, any language, any skill level" target="_blank">tweet about us</a>, <a href="http://www.facebook.com/CodioHQ" target="_blank">like us on Facebook</a> or just leave a comment at the bottom of this page.
+The more support we get for this, the more we'll throw at it.

+##Getting behind Education
+One of our real hopes is that Codio provides a new way for schools, univiersities and other programming courses to teach, based on working real working code, and in a way that does not require the learner to assemble a full development stack before being able to start tinkering.
+By offering these features and a real Web IDE for free, we hope to clear away a few obstacles.

 ##Video Overview
-If you prefer a video run-through of Codio's annotation features, [click here](http://www.youtube.com/v/ypR9CUG1Tjo?autoplay=1&hd=1&fs=1&showsearch=0&rel=0&).
+This post describes things step by step, but if you prefer a video run-through, [click here](http://www.youtube.com/v/ypR9CUG1Tjo?autoplay=1&hd=1&fs=1&showsearch=0&rel=0&).

 ##What's missing from most tutorials
 We all know what most tutorials look like.
 It doesn't matter if it is a tutorial for a complete newbie or something that is explaining a complex framework, API or library.

-Below is an example of a high quality tutorial from webplatform.org, which you can scroll through.
+Below is an example of a high quality tutorial from webplatform.org, which you can scroll through or you can <a href="http://docs.webplatform.org/wiki/tutorials/creating_and_modifying_html" target="_blank">open the full page</a>.

 <iframe style="width:700px; height:400px" src="http://docs.webplatform.org/wiki/tutorials/creating_and_modifying_html"></iframe>